 - 8.1 The successful completion of the programme of works outlined in Chapter 6 of this document will be very challenging for the Council.
 The programme of works will be completed in the main by the Council's Planning Policy team.
-The Planning Policy team consists of; a Planning Policy Manager post; a Planning Officer (Senior) post; a Planning Officer post; and, a joint Planning Policy / Planning Control Officer post. - 8.2 Of the posts illustrated above, the following resources will need to be made available to ensure delivery of the programme of works.
+The Planning Policy team consists of; a Planning Policy and Development Manager post (overseeing the Planning Section); a Principal Planning Policy Officer post; a Career Graded Planning Policy Officer post; and, a Planning Policy Officer post. - 8.2 Of the posts illustrated above, the following resources will need to be made available to ensure delivery of the programme of works.